dippedrusk/graph-algorithms/README.md

-# 307
+# Graph Algorithms
-Implementations of various important algorithms I learned about in CMPT 307.
+C implementations of various important algorithms in graph theory for search, shortest paths and minimal spanning trees.
 Run `make` or `make all` to compile.
 This will produce the following executables:
 * dijkstra
 * prim
 * kruskal